WCSCourses/Helminths_2021/manuals/module_8_project/module_8_project.md

 2) For project 4, we are using a completely different organism here.
 Therefore, we need a new GO annotation for this one.

 You will need to download a new GO annotation by yourself using WormBaseParaSite BioMart. 🤓

-- See appendix XXX on how to do this
+- See appendix [Downloading and formatting GO annotation](https://wgcadvancedcourses.github.io/Helminths_2021/manuals/GO_ref_download_and_formatting.html) on how to do this
-c.
-You are also provided with the R script to reformat the downloaded GO reference into the format the topGO require
-d.
-However, this is not a complete and ready to use script, and will need some editing (real life scenario when you borrow script from someone else)
+- You are also provided with the R script `GO_formatting.R` to reformat the downloaded GO reference into the format the `topGO` require. **However, this is not a complete-and-ready-to-use script**, and it will need some editing _(a real life scenario when you borrow script from someone else)_
-e.
-Have a look through the script and try to figure out which part need to be edited.
-A simplest was (not necessarily the most effective way, the most effective way would be to turn this script into an R function which can be run from a command line – like the run_topGO.R script) to do this would be to copy the whole code from GO_formatting.R and place it into your current R script and test your editing there.
+- Have a look through the script `GO_formatting.R` and try to figure out which parts need to be edited.
+A simple way to do this would be to copy the whole code from `GO_formatting.R` and place it into your current R script and test your editing there.